Please visit the export.gov page on South Korea for an overview of economic conditions and opportunities in the region.

 1. Visit www.export.gov/southkorea to get an overview of economic conditions and opportunities.
 Access the U.S. Commercial Service Market Research Library containing more than 100,000 industry and country-specific market reports, authored by our specialists working in overseas posts.

 2. Contact Information and Links for Assistance:

-- Contact your local U.S. Export Assistance Center for advice and support on exporting to Korea.
-Contact a Trade Specialist Near You
+- Contact your local U.S. Export Assistance Center for advice and support on exporting to South Korea.
+Contact a Trade Specialist near you.

 Starting a business can be a challenge, but there is help for you in your area.
 Small Business Development Centers (SBDCs) are partnerships primarily between the government and colleges/universities administered by the Small Business Administration and aims at giving educational services for small business owners and aspiring entrepreneurs.

 - Contact in-country business support organizations such as the American Chamber of Commerce in Korea or the U.S.-Korea Business Council.

 - Make use of business matchmaking services and other resources provided by the U.S. Commercial Service, including trade counseling, market intelligence and commercial diplomacy, among many others.

 - Please note: For assistance with food and agricultural products, please contact the Embassy’s Agricultural Affairs Office or Agricultural Trade Office.

 II – Investing in South Korea

 This section provides information for current and potential investors in Korea.